papinet/papiNet-API/3.0.0/paper-board-pulp-warehouse-logistics.md

 #### Interaction 6 of Scenario A

-In step 6 of scenario A _logistic supplier_ request to get all open delivery instructions from _supplier_.
+In step 6 of scenario A _logistics supplier_ request to get all open delivery instructions from _supplier_.

 ```text
 curl --request GET \